-1. What is a shareholder?
+What is a shareholder?

-2. What are the roles of a shareholder?
+What are the roles of a shareholder?

 The common roles of shareholders in Hong Kong are briefly summarized below:

-- Elect the board of directors
+Elect the board of directors

-- Cast a vote in general meetings
+Cast a vote in general meetings

-- Approve major decisions
+Approve major decisions

-- Monitor and examine the company’s financial statements
+Monitor and examine the company’s financial statements

-3. What are the shareholder rights?
+What are the shareholder rights?

-As shareholders are owners of the company, they are entitled to rights and protections under the law.
-For instance, they are typically given the right to approve or reject certain transactions, such as a merger or acquisition.
+As owners of the company, they are granted particular rights and protections under the law.
+For instance, they can approve or reject certain transactions, such as a merger or acquisition.

 Other rights for Hong Kong shareholders include:

-- Submit a petition in court if the rights have been violated
+- Submitting a petition in court if the rights have been violated

 The procedure for issuing shares in a Hong Kong company is relatively simple.
-The company will prepare a prospectus, which is a document that provides information about the company and the proposed share issuance.
+The company will prepare a prospectus, a document that provides information on the company and the proposed share issuance.

-The prospectus must be approved by the Securities and Futures Commission (SFC), which is the Hong Kong government agency that regulates the securities market.
+The prospectus must then be approved by the Securities and Futures Commission (SFC), the Hong Kong government agency that regulates the securities market.

-Once the prospectus is approved, the company will file a Form F with the SFC to notify them of the proposed share issuance.
+Once the document is approved, the company will file a Form F with the SFC to notify them of the proposed share issuance.
 The SFC will then publish a notice in the Hong Kong Gazette announcing the proposed share issuance.

-The company will then execute a Share Issuance Contract with the shareholders who have agreed to purchase shares in the company.
-The Share Issuance Contract sets out, among other things, the price at which the shares will be sold, the number of shares being issued, and the rights and obligations of the company and the shareholders.
+The company will then execute a Share Issuance Contract with shareholders who have agreed to purchase shares of the company.
+The Share Issuance Contract sets out the price at which the shares will be sold, the number of shares issued, along with rights and obligations of the company and the shareholders.

-The company will then register the new shares with the Hong Kong Companies Registry.
+The company will then register new shares with the Hong Kong Companies Registry.
 Once the shares are registered, they will be tradable on the Hong Kong stock exchange.

 - The roles of shareholders include attending and voting at shareholder meetings, electing directors, and being informed about the company’s operations